On-line Motion Planning Using Bernstein Polynomials for Enhanced Target Localization in Autonomous Vehicles: Implementation and numerical results

-To better demonstrate the results, we performed two simulations: the first one uses the motion planning problem given in Problem \ref{prob:problemNLP}, while the second simulation does not include the last term in the cost function, which maximize the Fisher Information Matrix, $\mathcal{I}$.
+To demonstrate the efficacy of our method, we performed two simulations: the first one uses the motion planning problem given in Problem \ref{prob:problemNLP}, while the second simulation does not include the term in the cost function which maximizes the determinant of the FIM.
 The results of the two simulations are shown in blue and cyan, respectively.

 The execution of both simulations is shown in Figure \ref{fig:traj}.
 It can be noticed that in the first simulation, the vehicle follows a longer path around the target, and by doing so is able to collect more meaningful measurements, which lead to better estimates.
 This can be seen more clearly in Figure \ref{fig:estimation}, which shows the estimation error over time.
 It can be noticed that throughout the entire simulation, this path results in a much smaller estimation error.
-On the other hand, in the second simulation, the vehicle quickly moves toward the estimated location of the target and subsequently circles around a small area.
-By doing so, the agent collects range measurements close to each other, which do not provide enough information to quickly converge toward the true location of the target.
+On the other hand, in the second simulation, the vehicle quickly moves toward the estimated location of the target in a more linear fashion and subsequently circles around a small area.
+By doing so, the agent collects range measurements close to each other, which do not provide enough information to converge toward the true location of the target.

 Finally, Figure \ref{fig:probabilities} shows the CDF and PDF for both $x$ and $y$ coordinates at the time of the last trajectory replanning.
 The true location of the target is represented by the vertical red line.
-It can be seen that for the second simulation, the probability curves are slightly skewed, and the density functions have a lower peak, which indicates less confidence in the estimates.
+It can be seen that for the second simulation, the probability curves are skewed, and the density functions have a lower peak, which indicates less confidence in the estimates.